Questions swirl over failed Yemen hostage rescue mission

-The US intervention came after Somers’ captors released a video last week threatening to execute him.
+The US intervention came after Somers’ captors released a video last week threatening to behead him.

 “We had indications, very good indications, that they were going to murder Mr Somers perhaps as early as the next day,” a senior US defence official said Saturday.

 “It was either act now and take the risk, or let that deadline pass.
-And no one was willing to do that.”
+And no one was willing to do that,” the official added.